 For example, I have a reminder that pops up on my phone with the words: My Heavenly Father tenderly loves me! from John 16:27 AMP.
 This helps remind me that I am loved and spurs me to reflect on and express gratitude for the ways I have experienced love that day.

 6. Pray or Meditate

 Another simple way to focus on gratitude is to pray or meditate.
 Take a moment to say a prayer of thanks as soon as you notice a blessing.
-You could also schedule in a few moments each day to stop and say a prayer of thanks and/or meditate on your many blessings.
+You could also schedule a few moments each day to stop and say a prayer of thanks and/or meditate on your many blessings.
 This could be paired with any or all of the other practices we’ve discussed.
-I love to breathe in some Frankincense or Sacred Mountain during this practice.
+I love to breathe in some Frankincense during this practice.

 7. Keep a Running Gratitude List

 Keeping a running gratitude list is a great alternative to the more formal gratitude journal.
 For this practice, all you really need to do is add to your list each day.
 You can keep it simple and jot down 3-5 circumstances, people, or things you’re grateful for from that day.
 Then, just add to it each day.